Safe Trip Home

 Safe Trip Home is the third studio album by Dido.
 It was released in the United Kingdom on 17 November 2008.
 The album features collaborations and production with Jon Brion, her brother Rollo Armstrong, Brian Eno, Mick Fleetwood, Citizen Cope and Questlove.
 The album was the 44th best-selling album worldwide of 2008, according to IFPI.

-In the UK the album was certified gold, which was a massive drop from her previous album which went nine-times platinum.
-The album was nominated for a Grammy Award in the category Best Engineered Album, Non-Classical.
+In the UK the album was certified gold.
+The album was nominated for a Grammy Award for Best Engineered Album, Non-Classical.

 Release

 The album's cover artwork and track listing were revealed by Dido's official website on 5 September 2008.
 The album was originally due to be released on 3 November, but was delayed for two weeks due to manufacturing delays.
-In the UK, the album launch was heralded with a special listening party, which fans can win an invitation to through the Nectar loyalty card points scheme.
+In the UK, the album launch was heralded with a special listening party, which fans could win an invitation to through the Nectar loyalty card points scheme.

 The album cover features a photograph of astronaut Bruce McCandless II during a spacewalk, as part of the 1984 Space Shuttle mission STS-41-B. McCandless later sued Dido, Sony Music Entertainment and Getty Images over violating his publicity rights.
 The case was settled under undisclosed terms on 14 January 2011.

 On 27 October 2008, it was announced that eleven short films were being produced to accompany the tracks on the album, based around the theme of home.